Incompatibility of optimized protection of entanglement and teleportation fdelity in the presence of decoherence: Introduction

-There are many techniques of protecting quantum correlation in the presence of decoherence~\cite{PM_13, PH_02, DB_02, KLAK_02, KU_99,KCRK_09, LJKK_11, KLKK_12, SP_95, PHBK_99, NV_11, PCHLKM_19, LHK_15}.
-For example, environmental interaction modeled by the amplitude damping channel (ADC) can be suppressed by the technique of weak measurement and reverse weak measurement(WMRWM)~\cite{PM_13, KU_99, KCRK_09, LJKK_11, KLKK_12}.
-It has been theoretically and experimentally verified that coherence\cite{KCRK_09, LJKK_11}, entanglement~\cite{KLKK_12}, teleportation~\cite{PM_13} can be protected in the presence of ADC.
-Note that WMRWM does not create entanglement if entanglement sudden death (ESD)~\cite{YE_09,SMAHWRD_08, AMHSWRD_07, PCHLMK_19} occurs.
+Several techniques have been proposed to minimize the effect of decoherence on quantum correlation~\cite{PM_13, PH_02, DB_02, KLAK_02, KU_99,KCRK_09, LJKK_11, KLKK_12, SP_95, PHBK_99, NV_11, PCHLKM_19, LHK_15}.
+For example, the effect of environmental interaction modelled by the amplitude damping channel (ADC) can be reduced using the technique of weak measurement and reverse weak measurement(WMRWM)~\cite{PM_13, KU_99, KCRK_09, LJKK_11, KLKK_12, QTYW_14, HZC_23, SKB_23}.
+Different forms of quantum correlation, e.g, coherence\cite{KCRK_09, LJKK_11}, entanglement~\cite{KLKK_12}, QT~\cite{PM_13} can be protected in the presence of decoherence modelled by ADC.
+More specifically, using the technique of WMRWM quantum correlation can be useful at higher strength of decoherence than without using it.
+But, the technique fails to protect QT when entanglement sudden death (ESD)~\cite{YE_09,SMAHWRD_08, AMHSWRD_07, PCHLMK_19} occurs.